 The Similarities Between Psychologists and Psychiatrists

 Just looking at the words “psychologist” and “psychiatrist” tells you that these professions share a common foundation.
 The root of both words is psy, short for psyche, which is Greek for mind or spirit.
-Both psychologists and psychiatrists diagnose and treat patients for mental disorders; their work concerns the health of the brain, as well as the thoughts, feeling and emotions of their patients.
+Both psychologists and psychiatrists diagnose and treat patients for mental disorders; their work concerns the health of the brain, as well as the thoughts, feelings, and emotions of their patients.
 Both interview and counsel their patients, and use the criteria from the DSM-V to diagnose mental illnesses such as anxiety, depression, dissociative identity disorder and more.

 To become a psychologist: Becoming a psychologist requires a doctorate in psychology.
 Two degree options are available:

 - Doctor of Philosophy (PhD) in Psychology

 - Doctor of Psychology (PsyD)